Managing a church staff is no different than managing employees in other environments.

 Employees are the engine of the church and good communication processes can help keep them engaged.

 The process of communication is important because it sets the expectations for how information is shared.

 This process should be structured enough that those receiving the communication can reasonably predict how and when information is received.

 The secret to effective communication is to answer the questions before they are thought of!
-This eliminates confusion and unnecessary inquiries.
+This simple step eliminates confusion and unnecessary inquiries.